Villa Tobler: Theater an der Winkelwiese

 On 16 June 1964 Maria von Ostfelden, an actress and then the director, opened with Pinter's "Der Hausmeister" the theater as a venue for her directorial work.
 She was supported by Jakob Zweifel, an architect that modified the building's basement to house the theater.
 Up to a hundred times a year, productions of mainly avant-garde authors (Arrabal, Ionesco, Albee, Triana) were played, and made the small theater to a stage for modern, experimental theater.
 After Ostfelden's death in 1971, the operation continued and went over, in different constellations, to actresses and actors and directors who were related to the theater.
 During these years, the playhouse developed to a contemporary and socially critical aligned experimental theater with a thematically and artistically wide range of 20th-century plays, for example, works by Bertolt Brecht, Samuel Beckett and Rainer Werner Fassbinder, Dario Fo and Alfred Jarry, and premieres and special events (guest performances, readings, jazz concerts).
 Starting in 1994 according to a new organizational model, mainly co-productions with independent groups and theaters of similar orientation were carried out.
-Together with other stakeholders, a support program for young Swiss playwrights and dramatists was initiated in 2000.
-Since 1970 the theater receives an annual subsidy by the government of the city of Zürich, and in addition, an annual subsidy by the Canton of Zürich since 1989.
-Since 1988 an association is the legal bearer, and its board of directors, which also houses a municipal representative, selects the directorate which is autonomous in the context of the performance contract with the city of Zürich.
-On 25 November 2015 the Zürich municipal parliament confirmed to subsidize the theater by 724,000 Swiss Francs per year in the fiscal period of 2016 to 2019.
+Together with other stakeholders, a support program for young Swiss playwrights and dramatists was initiated in 2000 called "Dramenprozessor".
+In more than twenty years of its existence, the training, which is accompanied by practitioners and authors, has proven to be an efficient "processor" for contemporary playwrights at the beginning of their careers.
+In 2015 the "Dramenprozessor" was awarded the Theaterpreis of the Federal Office of Culture.